Empowering Health Autonomy

 -

 Fluoride is dumped into our water supply without the consent of the consumers who will ingest it.
-While fluoride treatments have shown effectiveness in strengthening teeth when applied topically and spit out, studies show that ingesting fluoride in drinking water has not shown the same benefits.
+While fluoride treatments have shown effectiveness in strengthening teeth when applied topically and spit out, studies of effects from ingesting fluoride in drinking water has not shown the same benefits.
 Recent studies link fluoride to lower IQ in young people.
-If individuals would like to drink fluoridated water, it should be there choice to do so.
-They should not be forced to use fluoridated water in their homes.

 -